Isht4r/darling_roll/README.md

 Bad-Usb script in Arduino for Digispark Rev.(x)

 ## Requirements:
--Arduino
+- Arduino
--Digispark Rev.(x)
+- Digispark Rev.(x)

 ## Misc:
--should work for every version of the Digispark thats why there is a "x"
+- should work for every version of the Digispark thats why there is a "x"